Monaincha Church: Location

 Chapter IV: Of two islands, in one of which no one dies, and in the other, no animal of the female sex enters.
 There is a lake in the northern parts of Munster, containing two islands, one large, the other small.
 In the larger island there is a church held in great veneration from the earliest times; the smaller island contains a chapel, which is devoutly served by a few celibates, called Heaven-worshippers, or Godworshippers.
 No woman, nor any animal of the female sex, could ever enter the larger island without instant death.
-This has been often proved by dogs and cats, and other animals, of the female sex, which,having been carried over for sake of the experiment, immediately expired.
+This has been often proved by dogs and cats, and other animals, of the female sex, which, having been carried over for sake of the experiment, immediately expired.
 It is an extraordinary fact, that while male birds perch on the bushes on all parts of the island in great numbers, the female birds with whom they pair, fly back, avoiding the island from some natural instinct of its qualities, as if it were infested with the plague.
 In the smaller island no one ever dies, was ever known to die, or could die a natural death.
 It is consequently called the Isle of the Living.
 Notwithstanding, its inhabitants are sometimes severely afflicted with mortal diseases. and languish in misery till life is nearly exhausted.
 But when no hope remains, all expectation of the powers of life being restored becomes extinct, and they are reduced by their increasing malady to such a degree of suffering that they would rather die than live a life of death, the natives cause themselves to be ferried over in a boat to the larger island, where they breathe their last as soon as they touch the land.
 I have thought it right to notice this because it is mentioned in the first pages of the Scholastic History, which treats of the inhabitants of islands of this description.
 The tree of the sun is also there spoken of, concerning which king Alexander writes to Aristotle, that whoever eats of the fruit prolongs his life to an immense period.

 Architecture

 The church is composed of a nave, chancel, and a high cross.
 It is noted for its decorative west doorway and sandstone chancel arch.
+The vaulted sacristy is dated to the 15th or early 16th century.
+A reconstructed cross with a base dating from the 8th or 9th century with a badly weathered 12th century cross head has been erected by the west door.